-Wes Moore, chairman of the Department of Music and associate dean of the College of Fine Arts, has received critical acclaim as a performer in opera and oratorio, as well as many concert appearances throughout the United States.
-Mr. Moore has performed with the symphony orchestras of Kansas City, Oklahoma City, Naples, Florida, Fort Worth, Lewisville, Northeast Chamber Orchestra, Orchestra of New Spain, Fort Worth Early Music, and the Texas Camerata.
-He has performed many of the major baritone oratorio roles such as: Elijah, Haydn's Creation and Missa Brevis, Ein Deutsches Requiem, the requiems of Mozart, Faure, and Dvorak, Mozart's Vesperae solennes de Confessore, Schubert's Mass in C, Stravinsky's Mass, Rossini's Stabat Mater and Vaughn Williams' Hodie and In Terra Pax.
+Dr. Wes Moore, chairman of the Department of Music and associate dean of the College of Fine Arts, has received critical acclaim as a performer in opera and oratorio, as well as for many concert appearances throughout the United States.
+Dr. Moore has performed with the symphony orchestras of Kansas City, Oklahoma City, Naples, Florida, Fort Worth, Lewisville, Northeast Chamber Orchestra, Orchestra of New Spain, Fort Worth Early Music, and the Texas Camerata.
+He has performed many of the major baritone oratorio roles such as Elijah, Haydn's Creation and Missa Brevis, Ein Deutsches Requiem, the requiems of Mozart, Faure, and Dvorak, Mozart's Vesperae solennes de Confessore, Schubert's Mass in C, Stravinsky's Mass, Rossini's Stabat Mater, and Vaughn Williams' Hodie and In Terra Pax.
 He has also been a soloist in many of the cantatas of J.S.
-Bach, as well as his Christmas Oratorio and St. Matthew Passion.
+Bach, as well as Bach's Christmas Oratorio and St. Matthew Passion.

-An interest in song literature has led Mr. Moore into the performance of a large body of German lieder, as well as 20th century American art song.
+An interest in song literature has led Dr. Moore into the performance of a large body of German lieder, as well as 20th century American art song.
 He has recently premiered several new works including John Dribus's Life Cycle and Camilo Salazar's En Joselito.
-He is a frequent lecture/recitalist at universities, community concert series, and churches where he has presented programs on modernism -postmodernism in the performance practice of art song, as well as given master classes in both solo and choral singing techniques.
-His students, in addition to being cast in professional opera and musical theater roles, have completed and are pursuing graduate studies in voice at such places as the Manhattan School of Music, Southern Methodist University, University of Oklahoma, and Southwestern Seminary in Fort Worth, Texas.
-He is an on-site visitor with the National Association of Schools of Music, where he has made numerous visits to colleges and universities around the nation.
+He is a frequent lecture/recitalist at universities, community concert series, and churches where he has presented programs on modernism and postmodernism in the performance practice of art song, as well as given master classes in both solo and choral singing techniques.
+His students, in addition to being cast in professional opera and musical theater roles, are pursuing or have completed graduate studies in voice at such places as the Manhattan School of Music, Southern Methodist University, University of Oklahoma, and Southwestern Seminary in Fort Worth, Texas.
+Dr. Moore is an on-site visitor with the National Association of Schools of Music, where he has made numerous visits to colleges and universities around the nation.

-At DBU, in addition to his administrative duties, he teaches private voice, and advises the undergraduate vocal performance majors.
-He holds voice degrees from Oklahoma Baptist University, Southwestern Seminary as well as the D.M.A. in Vocal Performance from the University of North Texas.
+At DBU, in addition to his administrative duties, he teaches private voice and advises the undergraduate vocal performance majors.
+He holds voice degrees from Oklahoma Baptist University and Southwestern Seminary, as well as the D.M.A. in Vocal Performance from the University of North Texas.
 He has done additional study at Oklahoma State University and Yale University.
 Memberships include National Association of Teachers of Singing, College Music Society, and Phi Kappa Lambda.
-Other teachers and coaches include, Jack Pearson, Frank Stovall, Joan Wall, Edward Baird, and Harold Heiberg.
+Dr. Moore's teachers and coaches include Jack Pearson, Frank Stovall, Joan Wall, Edward Baird, and Harold Heiberg.

 Return to Music Faculty List